SilvVF/amadeus/README.md

 - ui
   - Conatains shared ui components and types.

+## sync
+contains the logic for updating saved manga and chapters.
+Also responsible for updating tags and seasonal manga lists.

 ## feature
 module for containing the diffrent app feature submodules.
 - explore